magnuax/MirzakhaniRecursion/README.md

 # MirzakhaniRecursion

 Implements a recursive algorithm for calculating Weil-Peterson volumes, using Mirzakhani's recursion relations (see [1]).
+Mostly following the procedure shown in section 4. of [2].
+For the cases with no boundaries, the Dilaton equation is used instead (Theorem 22 in [2]).
-Probably not the most efficient solution, but it was a fun project.
+Probably not the most efficient implementation, but it works and it was a fun project.

-## The Recursion Relation
+## Mirzakhani's Recursion Relation
 For genus $g$ and $n$ boundary components with lengths $L_1, ..., L_n$, we denote the Weil-Peterson volume by $V_{g,n}(L_1,...,L_n)$.
 Using the base cases

 * $V_{0,1} = 0$